 Academia and Research

 A bachelor’s degree in Criminal Justice can be your first step toward a professional career in academia and research in criminology, criminal justice, sociology and/or other related disciplines.
 Earning a master’s degree, as well as a doctorate, in any of these fields will open up doors to government research jobs as well as a university professorship.
 Since our program is theoretically, methodologically and analytically based, our curriculum can prepare you for graduate studies.
 Our teaching and research internships can also give you the knowledge and ability to compete for graduate and research assistantships at your school of choice.

 This is a rapidly growing area of employment.
-Alumni who choose corrections-related course are now working in juvenile and adult institutions, probation and parole, residential treatment facilities and in programs for mentally ill offenders.
-There are several victim/witness programs in Wisconsin that employ our graduates, with many of our graduates in management positions.
+Some of our Alumni are now working in juvenile and adult institutions, as probation or parole officers, in residential treatment facilities, and in programs for mentally ill offenders.
+There are several victim/witness programs in Wisconsin that employ our graduates as well.
 Other graduates work in forensic mental health, family counseling, therapeutic recreation and youth mentoring programs.
-Others work as criminal justice policy analysts or social workers in public defender offices.
+Still others work as criminal justice policy analysts or social workers in public defender offices.
 If you are looking for a job in corrections, you may find the information below useful: The collaborative effort between the American Correctional Association, American Probation and Parole Association, American Jail Association and the Center for Innovative Public Policies, with funding from the Bureau of Justice Assistance has resulted in the creation of Discover Corrections.
 Discover Corrections is an informative website for those interested in pursuing a career in corrections.
 On this website, potential employees can learn general information about the field and the types of job opportunities that are available.
 Employers are able to share job posting information, allowing job-seekers to locate and apply for jobs nationwide.
-Additional resources and information can also be found at correctionalofficer.org.

 Getting a job in a Criminal Justice Agency